 Blackhoath Cottages

 Blackhoath Cottages were part of an area known variously as Black Heath or Black Hoath.
 The two cottages are situated between the railway line and the main road to Chiddingstone Causeway at the junction with the lane up to Cinder Hill.
 They were built before 1871 – as they appear on the 1871 ordnance survey map (see below) situated next to number ‘390’ on this map.
+At one point, Blackhoath formed part of Cinder Hill but was split from it when the railway was built in 1842.

 It is believed they were built as gamekeepers’ accommodation for the D’Lisle estate.
 At the time they were two-up/two-down, brick and tile-hung timber construction.